AnHosu/iot_poc/shadow.md

 </div>

 # Basics of Device Shadows
-The shadow of a thing is a JSON document containing predetermined fields.
+The Shadow of a thing is a JSON document containing predetermined fields.
 All devices registered in AWS IoT are given the Shadow functionality by default, though the JSON is only generated the first time the Shadow is updated.
-An example of a shadow document could be
+An example of a Shadow document could be
 ```json
 {
     "state":{